 Discography is used to determine the internal structure of a disc.
 It is performed by using a local anesthetic and injecting a dye into the disc under X-ray guidance.
 An X-ray and CT scan are performed to view the disc composition to determine if its structure is normal or abnormal.
-In addition to the disc appearance, your doctor will note any pain associated with this injection.
 The benefit of a discogram is that it enables the physician to confirm the disc level that is causing your pain.
 This ensures that surgery will be more successful and reduces the risk of operating on the wrong disc.

 How do I know if I am at risk for spondylolysis?